DevOps-and-Cloud-based-Software/assignment-1/README.md

 <img src="/images/pych1.png" alt="swagger" width="800"/>

-To create the virtual environment for the project go to 'File'->'Settings'->'Project'->'Python Interpreter' or ‘Pycharm'->'Preferences'->Project'->'Python Interpreter'.
+To create the virtual environment for the project, go to 'File'->'Settings'->'Project'->'Python Interpreter' or ‘Pycharm'->'Preferences'->Project'->'Python Interpreter'.
 Select Python version 3.8 or later.
 Then select the gear icon to add a new environment:

 <img src="/images/pych2.png" alt="swagger" width="800"/>